Death-Raider/NN-updates/README.md

 // ]
 ```
 <h3>.filterGrads(PreviousGradients, learning_rate)</h3>
 PreviousGradients are of the same shape as needed in layer gradient.
+It updates the filters so nothing else is needed

 ```js
 conv.filterGrads(fake_grads,0.1)